Odisha River Sand Monitoring - GIS and AI Enforcement Framework

-A “Basin Watchdog” for enforcement, revenue protection, and scientific replenishment
+A basin watchdog for enforcement, revenue protection, and scientific replenishment

 Continuous basin surveillance

-Rapid verification & volumetrics
+Rapid verification and volumetrics

 Evidence-ready enforcement